 What is Hanukkah?
 History and meaning of the Jewish Festival of Lights

-Published by Cécile de Sortiraparis, Nathanaël de Sortiraparis · Published on November 25, 2023 at 12:44 p.m.
+Published by Cécile de Sortiraparis, Rizhlaine de Sortiraparis · Published on December 27, 2024 at 04:32 p.m.

-From December 7 to 15, Jews celebrate the Festival of Lights: Hanukkah.
-Where does this festival come from and what does it mean?
-We tell you.
+From December 25, 2024 to January 2, 2025, Jews celebrate the Festival of Lights: Hanukkah.
+Where does this holiday come from and what does it mean?
+We tell you all about it.

-During this festival, established by the Talmud, the Jewish people commemorate "the miracle of the lights".
-The story takes place in the 2nd century BC.
+On this festival, established by the Talmud, the Jewish people commemorate "the miracle of the lights".
+This story happened in the 2nd century BC.

 King Antiochus IV Epiphanes ruled Judea with an iron fist.
 He forced the Hebrews to follow the ancient Greek religion, massacring Jews who rebelled and tried to practice their religion.
 The Great Temple of Jerusalem had been desecrated and converted into a temple in honor of Zeus.
 To counter this order, some Jews built a new altar in the temple.
 The word "hanouka" symbolizes this act of resistance, meaning "inauguration".

-Attempting to light the new temple's Menorah, the Hebrews were only able to recover one vial of olive oil, a quantity that was insufficient to maintain the candelabra permanently, as tradition dictated.
+When the Hebrews attempted to light the new temple's Menorah, they were only able to recover one vial of olive oil, a quantity that was far from sufficient to maintain the candelabra permanently, as tradition dictates.
 The oil takes eight days to make.
-And then the miracle happened: during those eight days, the vial of oil continued to burn, despite expectations.
+And then the miracle happened: during those eight days, the vial of oil continued to burn, despite all expectations.

 To commemorate this inauguration and the miracle associated with it, every evening at dusk Jews light one of the candles on the menorah, starting with the right-hand one.